Review and road test of the Audi Q8

 A TRIP TO Q8

-Audi's at last entered the trendy coupe part of the large SUV sector with this Q8.
-Jonathan Crouch takes a look.
+Audi's competes strongly in the trendy coupe part of the large SUV sector with this Q8.
+Jonathan Crouch drives it.

 Ten Second Review of the Audi Q8